 - Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design and prioritization of relocations. - Continued to coordinate relocation work for SVP and Palo Alto Power facilities.
-Palo Alto is projecting to complete their relocations in September of 2020. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities.
+Palo Alto has issued bids for their relocation and is still projecting to complete their relocations by September 2020.
+Any temporary shutdowns required by PCEP prior to that date will be coordinated with Palo Alto. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Conducted utility coordination meeting to discuss overall status and areas of potential concern from the utilities.